 When you join us for a tour, we’ll take note of plants, trees, soils, and whole landscapes; the rich diversity of foods, art and culture beyond your known world -- and you’ll make friends with persons you might otherwise not encounter or even imagine.
 The journey itself is the destination.

 Even before kindergarten I learned about mushrooms.
 In my little red boots traipsing through the woods on family morel hunts in Ohio.
 I can never forget the excitement of the find, the pungent aromas and the good eating.
 And the fleetingness which made it even more special—we called it mushroom season.

 Later I learned about the spongy and bruising Boletes in so many colors and sizes, and the sweet, magical Matsutake, among the pines of Oregon.
 Hunting basketfuls of golden chanterelles became a contact sport in the Old Growth forests of the Cascades.
 We wrote poems and love letters with the ink of “shaggy manes”, Coprinus comatus.

-Wherever I travelled I noticed the mushrooms.
+Wherever I travelled I tuned-in to the mushrooms.
 In Alaska there were giant and brilliant Amanitas among dwarf permafrost forests and in the Amazonian jungles we collected fragile “oyster” mushrooms amid the huge buttressed trees.
 In China they served us “tree ear” mushroom soup for breakfast.
 Delicious and nutritious.
 Here in Spain the popular Lactarius “milky caps” are collected in huge quantities from pine forests and are sold in farmers markets and grocery stores all autumn long.
 A favorite preparation is to grill them until crisp with olive oil, garlic and parsley.